codefellows-portland-javascript-401d4/backend-quiz/QUIZ.md

 * There is a testing requirement (after the API section)
 * Work through the API requirements in order, you may not finish everything in alotted time.
 Submit what you have.
+* You may, if you think prudent, simplify your architecture from the full style we learned in class
 * You have 90 minutes to complete

 ## API Requirements